kubernetes/ingress-nginx/docs/user-guide/monitoring.md

 The username and password is `admin`

-After the login you can import the Grafana dashboard from _https://github.com/kubernetes/ingress-nginx/tree/master/deploy/grafana/dashboards_
+After the login you can import the Grafana dashboard from [official dashboards](https://github.com/kubernetes/ingress-nginx/tree/master/deploy/grafana/dashboards)

 ![Dashboard](../images/grafana.png)